dart-lang/build/docs/hot_module_reloading.md

 ## What is Hot Module Reloading?

 This is a feature that allows you to speed up development process by reducing time between writing code and seeing the result.
-It detects changes in your code and automatically reloads minimum amount js modules on the page for changes to take effect.
+It detects changes in your code and automatically reloads the minimum amount of js modules on the page for changes to take effect.

 If something depends on changed module A, it may have some instances of A's types, functions and objects closured, so reloading A itself doesnt invalidate closure.
-In basic configuration hot-reloading reloads all modules in chain from changed module up to the root module of applications and reruns `main()` function for changes to take effect.
-This means that without special measures state of your won't be preserved, nevertheless hot-reloading is much faster than full page reloading.
+In a basic configuration, hot-reloading reloads all the modules from a changed module up to the root module of the application and reruns `main()` function for changes to take effect.
+This means that without special measures the state of your application won't be preserved, nevertheless hot-reloading is much faster than full page reloading.

 ## Turning hot-reloading on
 `build_runner` server has built-in support of hot reloading.
 To activate it just run `serve` command